Pathoschild/smapi-mod-dump/source/Range Highlight/README.md

 ### Configuration

-Starting in version 3.1, the configuration setting described below are also available via in-game (title screen only) via the [Generic Mod Config Menu](https://www.nexusmods.com/stardewvalley/mods/5098) and [GMCM Options](https://www.nexusmods.com/stardewvalley/mods/10505) mods.
+Starting in version 3.1, the configuration setting described below are also available via in-game via the [Generic Mod Config Menu](https://www.nexusmods.com/stardewvalley/mods/5098) and [GMCM Options](https://www.nexusmods.com/stardewvalley/mods/10505) mods.

 When SMAPI runs the mod for the first time it will create a `config.json`